Uprooted Magnolia

 ©Leah Yetter Photographer

-Posted in Cattle Roundup, Horses, Photography, Ranching, Winter by leahyetter on February 13, 2012
+Posted in Cattle Roundup, Photography by leahyetter on October 23, 2015

 ©Leah Yetter Photographer